sonatype-nexus-community/nexus-platform-reference/README.md

 ```
 ...copy your valid fortify.license file to ./demo-pv/fortify and the installation will finish.

-Go to http://localhost:8888/ssc to log in for the first time.
-Note your password as you'll need it for the ```iqproperties``` file in the Integration Service project.
+Go to http://localhost:8888/ssc to log in for the first time (admin/admin).
+It will ask you to change your password, make a note as you'll need it for the ```iqproperties``` file in the Integration Service project.